 There is one central application process for Leinster Pillar I cluster Higher Education Institutes (IADT, NCAD, MIE, TCD, RCSI and UCD).
-To apply for this scholarship, you need to submit an online application form through Microsoft forms.
+To apply for this scholarship, you need to submit an ONLINE APPLICTION form.
 Please check the applicant guide as you may need to submit supporting documentation.
-Applications for 2021/2022 will open on 13th September 2021.

 -Click here to see the Applicants Guide.

 Where do I send my supporting documentation?

 There is a central online application process for the Leinster Pillar I Cluster which is administered by UCD on behalf of the other five institutions.
 All supporting documentation must be sent to email@example.com by 15 October 2021, 5pm.
 Incomplete or late documentation will not be accepted and will render applications ineligible.